 These resources include a short, educational video and print resource presenting basic information from the original “Is your child in the right seat” postcard in English and 8 additional languages: French, Arabic, Mi’kmaq, Mandarin Chinese, Nepalese, Swahili, Somali and Tigrinya.

-Download a “How To” guide here: currently available in English.
+Download a “How To” guide in English

 Each video is between 4 and 7 minutes long and helps the viewer determine if a child is in the right safety seat in a vehicle.
 Basic tips for how to use each type of seat are also presented.
 Each video has been reviewed by interpreters and community partners to ensure they are culturally appropriate for the community who speaks each language.
 The images in these videos are of local families.
 The video, in each of 9 languages, can be found in the following YouTube playlist.